 Anthropology literally means "the study of humans".
-Since it is such a large discipline, it is generally broken down into four subfields (cultural, archaeology, physical and linguistics).
+Since it is such a large discipline, it is generally broken down into four subfields (cultural, archaeology, physical, and linguistics).
 Anthropologists are employed in a wide range of careers, depending on their background and expertise.
-Anthopology 202, 203 and 204 are considered "general education" and IAI approved courses.
+Anthropology 202, 203 and 204 are considered "general education" and IAI approved courses.

 Find out more about careers in Anthropology.